 |#5||Coolaroo Elevated||Highly durable with increased airflow but doesn't actively cool||$|

-Scroll down for more information and mini-reviews of each of our top picks.
+Scroll down for more information and mini-reviews of each of our top pet beds in this category.
 If you're looking for heated dog pads instead, check out our page here.

-The pad provides up to 3-hours of continuous cooling.
+The pad provides up to 3-hours of a cooler temperature.
 It's an automatically recharging mat, so once your dog gets up it returns to a cooler temperature in under 20-minutes.
-Don't expect "ice pack" temperatures, but it provides a noticeably cooler surface that dogs love.
+Don't expect "ice pack" temperatures, but it provides a noticeably cooler surface that helps reduce body heat.

 Aside from its cooling performance, the Arf Pets is made with latex-free and non-toxic materials.
 This makes it safe for homes with both children or dogs, although it's not designed to handle heavy chewing.